rahularya002/portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Open [http://localhost:3000/registration](http://localhost:resgistration) with your browser to see the registrations

+Open [http://localhost:3000/contacts](http://localhost:contacts) with your browser to see the inqueries

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.